ronininvestigator556/aries/README.md

 /policy explain mcp:myserver:search {"query":"security news"}
 ```

+### MCP server health

+MCP connectivity is tracked per server with a simple lifecycle model:

+- `connected`: last connect + tool listing succeeded; `tool_count` reflects the current tools.
+- `disconnected`: no successful connection yet.
+- `error`: last connect/list/invoke failed; `last_error` holds a short summary.

+Run `/policy show` to view the MCP Servers section (server id, transport, state, tool count, last connect, and last error summary). `/policy explain` for MCP tools also reports the server state and the latest error when not connected.
+If a server reports `error`, verify the endpoint/command and credentials, then retry by restarting Aries (or fix the server) — no background retries are performed.
+Optional startup retries can be enabled via `providers.mcp.retry`.

 ## Phase 2 golden path

 Follow this minimal flow to exercise the hardened features: